Aptera Electric Car FAQ

 Q: How much is the useful load?

-A: Total load in the cabin is 500 lbs.
-This is broken up into 300 lbs max for the baggage
+A: The total useful load in the cabin is 500 lbs.
+This is broken up into 300 lbs max for the

-area and 250 max. for each seat.
-In other words, if the baggage area has 300 lbs in it,
+baggage area and 250 max. for each seat.
+In other words, if the baggage area has 300 lbs

 Q: Can I tow with it?